bisdn/bisdn.github.io/setup/setup_standalone.md

 Setup a single Basebox switch or router
 =======================================

 We assume that the ONIE installation of BISDN Linux was successful.
-For more information on ONIE installation please refer to the [previous section](install_switch_image.html).
+For more information on ONIE installation please refer to the :ref:`setup_install_sw_image`.

 Getting started
 ***************